Dum Dum: Location

 96% of the population of Barrackpore subdivision (partly presented in the map alongside, all places marked on the map are linked in the full screen map) lives in urban areas.
 In 2011, it had a density of population of 10,967 per km2 The subdivision has 16 municipalities and 24 census towns.

-For most of the cities/ towns information regarding density of population is available in the Infobox.
-Population data is not available for neighbourhoods.
-It is available for the entire municipal area and thereafter ward-wise.

 Police station

-Dum Dum police station under Barrackpore Police Commissionerate has jurisdiction over Dum Dum and parts of South Dum Dum municipal areas.
+Dum Dum police station under Barrackpore Police Commissionerate has jurisdiction over Dum Dum Municipal areas.

+NSCBI Airport police station under the Bidhannagar Police Commissionerate has jurisdiction over the parts of Netaji Subhas Chandra Bose International Airport.

+Post Offices

+Dum Dum is a vast locality with many Postal Index Numbers:

+Dum Dum has a delivery Head post office, with PIN 700028 in the Kolkata North Division of Kolkata district in Calcutta region.
+Other post offices with the same PIN are Ordnance Factory, Kumarpara, Kamalapur and Rajabagan.

+Kolkata Airport has a non-delivery sub post office, with PIN 700052 in the Kolkata North Division of Kolkata district in Calcutta region.

+Italgacha has a delivery sub post office, with PIN 700079 in the Kolkata North Division of Kolkata district in Calcutta region.

+Mall Road has a delivery sub post office, with PIN 700080 in the Kolkata North Division of Kolkata district in Calcutta region.
+The only other post office with the same PIN is Jessore Road.

+Rajbari Colony has a delivery sub post office, with PIN 700081 in the Kolkata North Division of Kolkata district in Calcutta region.

 Demographics

 Population

 Per the 2011 Census of India, Dum Dum had a total population of 114,786, of which 58,566 (51%) were males and 56,220 (49%) were females.
 Population below 6 years was 8,259.
 The total number of literates was 97,997 (91.99% of the population over 6 years).
 As of 2001 India census, Dum Dum had a population of 102,319.
 Males constitute 52% of the population and females 48%.
 Dum Dum has an average literacy rate of 82%, higher than the national average of 59.5%: Male literacy is 85% and female literacy is 78%.
 In Dum Dum, 8% of the population is under 6 years of age.